USDA-ARS-NWRC/smrf/README.md

 ### Install IPW
-Clone IPW [here](https://gitlab.com/ars-snow/ipw) and follow the instruction
+Clone IPW [here](https://gitlab.com/ars-snow/ipw) and follow the instructions.
+Note that setting the WORKDIR environment variable and is replaced by setting the tmp_dir in the configuration file.

 ### Ubuntu